IndigoUnited/js-dejavu/README_website.md

 If you use the regular build, you don't need to worry because all functions used from amd-utils are bundled for you.
 If you use the AMD build, learn [how](https://github.com/IndigoUnited/dejavu#taking-it-to-another-level) to setup your loader.
 If you use dejavu on `node`, `npm` will take care of fetching everything for you.

-## Building dejavu

-Simply run `npm install` to install all the tools needed.
-Then just run `npm run-script build` or `node build`.

-## Testing dejavu

-Please take a look at the [test](https://github.com/IndigoUnited/dejavu/tree/master/test) section.